peteroupc/MailLib/api/com.upokecenter.mail.LanguageTags.md

 * A text string in the recommended case combination, or null if <code>
  str</code> is null.

-### <a id='GetLanguageList(java.lang.String)'>GetLanguageList</a>
+### GetLanguageList
+    public static List<String> GetLanguageList(String str)
 Parses a language list from a Content-Language header field.

 **Parameters:**

 * <code>str</code> - A string following the syntax of a Content-Language header field (see RFC 3282).
 This is a comma-separated list of language tags.
 RFC 5322 comments (in parentheses) can appear.
 This parameter can be null.

 **Returns:**

 * A list of language tags.
 Returns an empty list if <code>str</code> is null or the empty string, or null if <code>str</code> syntactically invalid.

-### <a id='GetRangeListWithQuality(java.lang.String)'>GetRangeListWithQuality</a>
+### GetRangeListWithQuality
+    public static List<StringAndQuality> GetRangeListWithQuality(String str)
 Parses a language range list from an Accept-Language header field.

 **Parameters:**

 * <code>str</code> - A string following the syntax of an Accept-Language header field (see RFC 3282).
 This is a comma-separated list of language ranges, with an optional "quality" after the language tag (examples include "en; q=0.5" or "de-DE").
 RFC 5322 comments (in parentheses) can appear.
 This parameter can be null.

 **Returns:**

 * A list of language ranges with their associated qualities.
 The list will be sorted in descending order by quality; if two or more language ranges have the same quality, they will be sorted in the order in which they appeared in the given string.
-Returns null if
- <code>str</code> is null or syntactically invalid.
+Returns null if <code>str</code> is null or syntactically invalid.

-### <a id='LanguageTagFilter(java.util.List,java.util.List,boolean,boolean)'>LanguageTagFilter</a>
+### LanguageTagFilter
+    public static List<String> LanguageTagFilter(List<String> ranges, List<String> languages, boolean extended, boolean matchStarAtEnd)
 Finds the language tags that match a priority list of language ranges.

 **Parameters:**

 * <code>ranges</code> - A list of language ranges (see documentation for the "IsLanguageRange" method), which should be given in order of descending preference.

 * <code>languages</code> - A list of language tags, which should be given in order of descending preference.